 Kyoto we found ourselves in Higashiyama.
 While it’s traditional aspects are stunning and have a calming vibe to them, I was surprised by how lively the nightlife is.
 Funnily enough, some nightclubs actually played some popular “Melbourne Bounce” songs which was amusing to dance to in such a different part of the world!

 Shirakawa-Go took a train and a bus to get to but is extremely worth it.
 The town’s world heritage listed and its houses built with hatched wood.
 They are traditional and gorgeous.
 I really recommend staying at a Ryokan here.
 We spent one night in this old-style house and went to sleep with the local river next to our room.
 They served us a traditional dinner and breakfast which was fantastic – it was all locally sourced and delicious.
 I asked a local resident to take a photo of her farming to which she kindly replied “douzo onisan!”
 No idea why she called me ‘big brother’ but it surprised me to be referred to as something so welcoming.

-There’s so much more I could say but in the end it’s all about going your own path and creating your own adventure.
-This trip really gave me a more solid understanding of the traditional and modern side to Japan, and I can’t wait to go back!
+There’s so much more I could say but in the end, it’s all about going your own path and creating your own adventure.
+This trip really gave me a more solid understanding of the traditional and modern side of Japan, and I can’t wait to go back!